 There was little doubt heading into Saturday afternoon’s showdown that No. 17 Missouri was expected to be No. 10 Florida’s most serious challenger to a SEC title.

-Well the road to another conference championship appears to be a little more clear.
+Well the road appears to another conference championship appears to be a little more clear.

 Florida dominated Missouri from start to finish on Saturday, defeating the Tigers 83-52.